moraeslucas/moraeslucas/README.md

 </a>
 -->

-👨🏻‍💻 I am a Senior Engineer with experience in AI 🤖 and an extensive background in Data/Software Engineering who strives to:
+👨🏻‍💻 I am a Senior Engineer with experience in AI 🤖 and an extensive background in Data/Software Engineering, always striving to:
 <br>
   •Deliver the best possible solution.
 <br>